laurencelundblade/QCBOR/README.md

 some stack and/or heap memory.
 This will vary quite a bit by crypto library.
 Some may use malloc.
 Some may not.

-So far no support for RSA is available, but since the keys and signatures are much bigger, implementing it will increase stack and memory usage substantially.

 The OpenSSL library does use malloc, even with ECDSA.
 Another implementation of ECDSA might not use malloc, as the keys are small enough.